DiegoBonelli/diegobonelli.github.io/_pages/about.md

 </div>
 <div id="abstract2" style="display: none; margin-bottom: 20px;">
     <text>
     Using inflation swap prices, we study how expected inflation is priced in firm-level credit spreads and equity returns, and uncover evidence of a time-varying inflation sensitivity.
-In times of market-perceived ``good inflation,"  when inflation news is positively correlated with real economic growth, shocks to expected inflation substantially reduce corporate credit spreads and raise equity valuations.
-Meanwhile in times of ``bad inflation," these effects are attenuated and the opposite can take place.
+In times of market-perceived "good inflation,"  when inflation news is positively correlated with real economic growth, shocks to expected inflation substantially reduce corporate credit spreads and raise equity valuations.
+Meanwhile in times of "bad inflation," these effects are attenuated and the opposite can take place.
 These dynamics naturally arise in an equilibrium asset pricing model with a time-varying inflation-growth relationship and persistent macroeconomic expectations.
         </text>
 </div>